NEET-PG 2015 — Forensic Medicine

 Tache noire de la sclera is a postmortem finding related to which of the following?

-Which of the following statements best describes a key characteristic of fingerprint development?
+Which of the following is not a feature of postmortem staining?

 NEET-PG 2015 - Forensic Medicine NEET-PG Practice Questions and MCQs